Is MacBook Air Good for Programming?

 RAM – What MacBook Air’s RAM Specs Would be Best for Programming?

 For instance, programmers working on the cloud might not need to worry about the machine’s RAM size.
-Typically, 8GB would do the job.
+Typically, for normal tasks, 8GB RAM would do the job.

 However, if you code gaming programs or write programs for applications with graphics, bigger RAM is always better.

-Tip: If you want to achieve standard performance during heavy programming with 8GB RAM, try deleting unused applications, restrict unnecessary apps taking huge resources and run macOS’s internal service task.
-Do not forget to manage startup applications
+Tip: If you want to achieve standard performance during heavy programming with 8GB RAM, try deleting unused applications, restricting unnecessary apps from taking huge resources, and running macOS’s internal service task.
+Do not forget to manage startup applications.

 Processor – How Strong MacBook Air is for Programming?

 Thankfully, the new M1 chip has everything that a programmer would need to work without any hassle.
-A great improvement over its past releases that featured either an Intel Core i3 or the i5 processor.
+This is a great improvement over its past releases that featured either an Intel Core i3 or the i5 processor.

 This processor can run more cores at an even higher GHz.
-That means more computational power.
+That means more power for computation.

 Tip: With M1 Chip, now the latest MacBook Air and Pro sit side by side in processors’ performance.